North Yorkshire Turtle Dove Project

 - Create publicity and display material at key locations such as the Sutton Bank National Park Centre and the Dalby Forest Visitor Centre.

-We have just completed a project report covering four years of surveys (2016 - 2019).
+We have completed a project report covering four years of surveys.
 Please have a read of the full Survey and Conservation Report 2016 - 2019.
+You can also find out about the 2020 surveys on our Conservation blog.

-We are hoping to start the full suite of North Yorkshire Turtle Dove surveys next spring.
+We are hoping to start the full suite of North Yorkshire Turtle Dove surveys this spring 2021.
 We will shortly be announcing the dates for our annual April volunteer meetings.
 These will be done at one of our regular venues or if necessary, virtually.
-Its really important we keep up these surveys and work equally hard on improving habitat for Turtle Doves in our area.
-If you are new to our project and would like to volunteer please email us at email@example.com
+It's really important that we keep up these surveys and work equally hard on improving habitat for Turtle Doves in our area.
+If you are new to our project and would like to volunteer, please email us at firstname.lastname@example.org

 - Looking after